WhiteRabbitSystems/terraform-provider-stripe/docs/resources/account.md

 - `individual_registered_address_line2` (String) Address line 2 (e.g., apartment, suite, unit, or building).
 - `individual_registered_address_postal_code` (String) ZIP or postal code.
 - `individual_registered_address_state` (String) State, county, province, or region.
+- `individual_relationship_director` (Boolean) Whether the person is a director of the account's legal entity.
+Directors are typically members of the governing board of the company, or responsible for ensuring the company meets its regulatory obligations.
+- `individual_relationship_executive` (Boolean) Whether the person has significant responsibility to control, manage, or direct the organization.
+- `individual_relationship_owner` (Boolean) Whether the person is an owner of the account’s legal entity.
+- `individual_relationship_percent_ownership` (Number) The percent owned by the person of the account's legal entity.
+- `individual_relationship_title` (String) The person's title (e.g., CEO, Support Engineer).
 - `individual_ssn_last_4` (String)
 - `individual_verification_additional_document_back` (String) The back of an ID returned by a [file upload](https://stripe.com/docs/api#create_file) with a `purpose` value of `identity_document`.
 - `individual_verification_additional_document_front` (String) The front of an ID returned by a [file upload](https://stripe.com/docs/api#create_file) with a `purpose` value of `identity_document`.
 - `individual_verification_document_back` (String) The back of an ID returned by a [file upload](https://stripe.com/docs/api#create_file) with a `purpose` value of `identity_document`.
 - `individual_verification_document_front` (String) The front of an ID returned by a [file upload](https://stripe.com/docs/api#create_file) with a `purpose` value of `identity_document`.
+- `settings_bacs_debit_payments_display_name` (String) The Bacs Direct Debit display name for this account.
+For payments made with Bacs Direct Debit, this name appears on the mandate as the statement descriptor.
+Mobile banking apps display it as the name of the business.
+To use custom branding, set the Bacs Direct Debit Display Name during or right after creation.
+Custom branding incurs an additional monthly fee for the platform.
+The fee appears 5 business days after requesting Bacs.
+If you don't set the display name before requesting Bacs capability, it's automatically set as "Stripe" and the account is onboarded to Stripe branding, which is free.
 - `settings_branding_icon` (String) (ID of a [file upload](https://stripe.com/docs/guides/file-upload)) An icon for the account.
 Must be square and at least 128px x 128px.
 - `settings_branding_logo` (String) (ID of a [file upload](https://stripe.com/docs/guides/file-upload)) A logo for the account that will be used in Checkout instead of the icon and without the account's name next to it if provided.
 Must be at least 128px x 128px.
 - `settings_branding_primary_color` (String) A CSS hex color value representing the primary branding color for this account